haiku/website/content/guides/building/get-source-git.md

 ```

 After your changes are complete, the push command will push your local tree to the remote Haiku repository.
 The commits will be added to the review page and people will review them.
-You can them amend your commits
+You can then amend your commits
 and push them again, until they are reviewed and merged.

-It is recommended to set a topic, a single keyword that can easily be searched
+It is recommended to set a topic - a single keyword that can easily be searched
 for in the web interface and help categorize commits.

 <h4>Taking review comments into account and updating a commit</h4>